Through the Blue

 WHEN TO VISIT

 There’s a sweet spot for visiting Koufonisia.
-In the first two weeks of June, the waters have warmed up enough so your first sea dive feels less like a splash in the artic.
+In the first two weeks of June, the waters have warmed up enough so your first sea dive feels less like an arctic splash.
 The afternoon sun is also not as intense as it gets in July and August – quite important on an island where most travel on foot.
-June and early September is also always a better time than July and August for avoiding heatwaves, finding space on the beach on Greek islands, and for making a smaller dent on budgets.
+June and early September is also always a better time than July and August for avoiding heatwaves, finding space on the beach, securing the best accommodation, and smaller dents in budgets.

 GETTING THERE

 For a diamond of a find, Koufonisia is not hard to get to.
-While it doesn’t have an airport, it’s located opposite Naxos (with an airport) just a 40-minute ferry ride away.
-Otherwise, it’s a 5-hour journey on a vessel departing from Athens’ Pireaus port.
-While the journey is long, the Hellenic Seaways Highspeed 4 ferry offers cafe-style seating for a more bearable ride compared with ferries with airplane-style seating.
+While it doesn’t have an airport, neighbouring Naxos (with an airport) is just a 40-minute ferry ride away.
+Otherwise, the fastest journey on a vessel departing from Athens’ Pireaus port takes 5 hours.
+Not short, but the Hellenic Seaways Highspeed 4 ferry offers cafe-style seating for a more bearable ride.

 Even if you discover that you’re not quite the personality for do-nothing trips in quiet solitude, it’s not difficult to change your plans.
 A plethora of exciting new worlds, each with its own distinct personality, lie in the surrounding Cyclades (e.g. Mykonos and Paros are close by).
 For more island hopping inspiration, refer to our post on possible itineraries.